taquangtrung/ocaml-utils/README.md

 ===================

-This project is a collection of extra useful OCaml functions and libraries, which is implemented on top of the Core library of Jane Street.
+This project is a collection of extra useful OCaml functions and libraries, which is implemented on top of the OCaml Core standard library of Jane Street.

 # Installation

-- Install f
+- Install `ocaml-extcore` by running the following command:

   ```
-  opam pin add libs-extra git://github.com/taquangtrung/ocaml-extcore.git
+  opam pin add extcore git://github.com/taquangtrung/ocaml-extcore.git
   ```